alistairldd/University-Project/README.md

 In this project, we have realised a 3D game in which we can move in a 3D scene and our goal is to explore a labyrinth, with at least one mummy inside.
 Good Luck !

-Projet réalisé en pseudo java sur l'application processing.
+Made in pseudo java on the app processing.

 ----